GoldenAscending/build-pine64-image/README-En.md

  and those dts files in the blobs folder is extracted and dumped from BSP using fdtdump.

-kernel: there are two choice, one is Mainline kernel, which version is 4.6 currently, which is lack of some peripheral drivers(camera, LCD,..) another choice is BSP kernel, which version is 3.10 currently.
+kernel: There are two choice, one is Mainline kernel, the version is 4.6 currently and is lack of some peripheral drivers(camera, LCD,..), another choice is BSP kernel, the version is 3.10 currently.

-ramdisk: just use busybox for partition mounting and init program launching.
+ramdisk: Just use busybox for partition mounting and init program launching.

 Kernel and ramdisk are placed under the FAT partition (you can see it when TF-Card pluged in the PC).
-And the dtb files are also placed under that FAT partition, for modification convenience.
+And the DTB files are also placed under that FAT partition, for modification convenience.

 rootfs：This is the section that holding the debian or ubuntu system files